Havoc Demon Hunter Best Covenants, Soulbinds, and Conduits — Shadowlands 9.1

 Night Fae provides a frontloaded burst tool via The Hunt with a relatively-low 1.5-minute cooldown, and comes with some excellent Soulbind options across the tree.
 This deals high single-target damage with a splash AoE DoT component that can be useful in burn phases, against high priority adds, or to burst down smaller groups of enemies.
 It also provides some extra mobility via the charge effect which, while niche, can be useful.

 Both Niya and Korayn provide excellent options for different scenarios as well to accentuate the kit.
-There is ample room to customize the tree with double Potency Conduits if desired, but some of the unique traits really shine here.
+There is ample room to customize the tree with triple Potency Conduits if desired, but some of the unique traits really shine here.

 Night Fae Abilities: The Hunt and Soulshape